Transportation, Supply Chain & Logistics Industry Market Research

 All nations worldwide face a daunting task in maintaining airports, seaports, highways and railroads that can handle commerce and passenger traffic efficiently.
 The amount of government funds available for roadway development is never enough to keep up with long-term needs.

 China had only about 200 kilometers of expressways in 1989.
-Today, it has a massive system of state-of-the-art highways surrounding the nation’s largest cities, in addition to a vast system of new high speed railroads and hundreds of new airports.
+Today, it has a massive system of state-of-the-art highways surrounding the nation’s largest cities, in addition to a vast system of new high-speed railroads and hundreds of new airports.

 India, one of the world’s most populous nations, is woefully behind in transportation infrastructure, especially highways, but it has hopes to dramatically boost construction in this regard, with some funding hoped to come from partnerships between public and private entities.
 Other developing nations, including Brazil, need to place more focus on infrastructure development as well, including highways, ports and airports.
 For example, it’s difficult and inefficient for farmers in such nations to get their produce to market without good highways, as well as refrigerated trucks and warehouses.
 It is also difficult for manufacturing to prosper if ports, warehouses and highways are inadequate.